Esa88/basic-banking-system/README.md

 # Projects
+I`m sheikh mohd isah b.tech
-Intern at Sparks Foundation batch May 2021.
+Intern at Sparks Foundation batch May 2023.
 Task 1:
 This is a Basic Banking System.
 The project is done using HTML, CSS and a little JS.